gerdm/slides/slides/filtering-as-learning/slides.md

 class: text-white
 ---

-# From spaceships to neural networks
+# Bayesian filtering for online continual learning

-Bayesian filtering as the language of online continual learning
+From spaceships to neural networks

 ---